EXPLORE OUR ECO-FRIENDLY PRODUCT SOLUTIONS NOW

 This step helps you identify high-waste culprits and opportunities to cut back.

-Step 3: Assess Recyclability and Reusability
+Step 3: How Do You Assess Recyclability and Reusability?

 Not all materials are created equal.
 Use your eco audit checklist to categorize items based on their environmental impact: